-The All India Bar Examination (AIBE) 2025, conducted by the BCI, tests essential legal knowledge required for professional practice.
-Environmental Law is a highly scoring subject, and with the AIBE 2025 exam on 30 November 2025, focused revision is vital.
+The All India Bar Examination (AIBE) 2026, conducted by the BCI, tests essential legal knowledge required for professional practice.
+Environmental Law is a highly scoring subject, and with the AIBE 2026 exam in 2026, focused revision is vital.

 AIBE questions in this subject are mostly direct and Act-based, revolving around key definitions, authorities, landmark cases, and major environmental laws.
 Because the pattern is predictable, even minimal but targeted AIBE preparation can secure easy marks.